isomerpages/moe-andersonpri/_co-curriculum-activities/Visual and Performing Arts/Dance Ensemble.md

 third_nav_title: Visual and Performing Arts
 variant: tiptap
 ---
-<p>Our Dance troupe is open to Primary 2 to Primary 6 students who have a
+<p>Anderson Primary School Dance Ensemble is dedicated to nurturing a passion
-passion for dance.
-Students will learn the techniques and performance skills that enable them to develop good physical coordination, and poise in movement and form.
-They will have the opportunities to take part in school events and outdoor performances.&nbsp;</p>
+for dance among students from Primary 2 to Primary 6.
+Through comprehensive trainings, the ensemble aims to equip students with essential dance techniques and performance skills, fostering physical coordination, poise, and confidence.
+Members will also have opportunities to showcase their talents at school events and external performances, building their stage presence and teamwork</p>
 <h4><strong>Schedule</strong></h4>
 <table style="minWidth: 100px">
 <colgroup>